dotnet/docs-maui/docs/tutorials/notes-mvvm/includes/notifications.md

     :::code language="csharp" source="../snippets/notifications/csharp/ViewModels/Notes.cs" id="notesaved":::

-    This method handles both notes that are created and those that are updated.
+    This method handles notes that are both created and updated.
 If updated, the existing note needs to be removed from the `AllNotes` collection, and then the new note added.
-You may think that you should just remove the note instance directly from the `AllNotes` collection, like so:
+You may think that you can just remove the note instance directly from the `AllNotes` collection, like so:

     ```csharp
     AllNotes.Remove(message.Note);